Skip to main content

 Internal GDS services

-Internal GDS services must be hosted on subdomains of the digital.cabinet-office.gov.uk domain.
+You must host internal GDS services on subdomains of the internal.digital.gov.uk domain.

-Once you have configured your Route 53 hosted zone, you’ll need to use the GDS IT Help Desk to request delegation of your subdomain - choose:
+Once you have configured your Route 53 hosted zone, you’ll need to contact Engineering Enablement to request delegation of your subdomain.

 You must follow the GDS brand guidance for services that are accessible by the public but which don’t use the GOV.UK brand.